matt-ramotar/forester/README.md

 ## Problem

-A system's architecture must be understood well.
-Diagrams show structure and components.
-But code evolves and architecture changes.
-And it becomes increasingly difficult to keep the diagrams and code synced.
-Outdated diagrams can lead to miscommunication, misconceptions about the system, and ultimately, increased costs of development and maintenance.
+It's crucial to have a comprehensive understanding of a system's architecture.
+Architecture diagrams offer valuable visual representations of the system's structure and its components.
+However, as a codebase evolves and its architecture adapts, maintaining synchronization between the code and diagrams can become increasingly challenging.
+Outdated diagrams can result in miscommunication, misconceptions about the system, and ultimately, increased development and maintenance costs.

 ## Solution

-- **DSL**: Define nodes and edges using the Forester DSL.
+Forester keeps code and diagrams aligned:

 - **Automatic generation**: Forester parses your code and generates architecture diagrams based on your code's structure and annotations.
 - **Version control**: Store your architecture diagrams alongside your code in the same version control system.